rubensworks/article-privacy-decentralized/content/framework.md

 The `Summary_Add` and `Summary_Combine` functions that are used in these algorithms depend on the type of summary that is being used, for which we will list the requirements and give examples at the end of this section.
+[](#figure-summary-components-privacy-aggregated) shows a high-level example of how this aggregation can happen in practise.

 <figure id="aggregation-algorithm" class="listing">
 ````/code/aggregation-algorithm.txt````